-Climate Change Research: Underwater Drones Used to Monitor Marine Health
+Climate Change Research Drones Used to Monitor Marine Health

 Amanda Coulas | March 30, 2017

 Climate change research drone using innovative remote technologies for monitoring changes in our oceans ecosystems around Aquaculture sites.

 The ocean is an mysterious world which is continuously evolving and altering with currents, climate change, marine life, and other outside forces.
 Yet, with its monumental vastness, our knowledge of these occurrences and their effects is still limited.